marko-js/marko/docs/components.md

 Be aware, that setting a `state` property only nominates the component for a possible rerender and properties are only watched one level deep.
 Thus, the component is only rerendered, if at least one of the component state properties changed (`oldValue !== newValue`).

-If none of the properties changed (because identical or not detected by a shallow comparision), the assignment is considered a no operation (great for performance).
+If none of the properties changed (because identical or not detected by a shallow comparison), the assignment is considered a no operation (great for performance).

 We recommend using [immutable](https://wecodetheweb.com/2016/02/12/immutable-javascript-using-es6-and-beyond/) data structures, but if you want to mutate a state property (perhaps push a new item into an array) you can mark it as dirty using `setStateDirty`.